AnoukSmet/Dog-Health-Tracker/README.md

 Before creating the new account, I will check in the database if the username already exists.
 If so, correct feedback will be displayed to the user so he can choose another username.
 Password will be stored with the help of the password generate hash so it is stored safely.
-After the registration was succesfull, the user will be redirected to the adddog page to add it's first dog.
+After the registration was succesfull, the user will be redirected to the blank_dashboard to add their first dog.

 * **Test**
 I have tried to create an account with an already existing username.
 Correct feedback is displayed.
 Whenever I didn't meet the pattern criteria, the correct feedback was displayed, explaining which charachters etc are allowed.
-User acccount is created whenever all criteria was met and user is being redirect to adddog page to add its first dog.
+User acccount is created whenever all criteria was met and user is being redirect to blank_dashboard.

 * **Result**
 Registration form is working as planned and user information is stored safely in the mongodb Users collection.
-Redirection to add dog works as well as planned so the user can add its dog right away.
+Redirection to blank_dashboard works as well as planned so the user can choose to add its dog right away.
 Tested the registration on various browers and devices and the form is responsive and userfriendly.

 * **Verdict**